fabric8io/fabric8/fmc/fmc-distro/src/main/resources/README.txt

 Follow the guide on the welcome page to either create a new Fabric Ensemble Server or join an existing Fabric Ensemble.

-Then log in (default username/password is admin/admin) and you'll be prompted to activate the product if it hasn't been activated already.
+Then log in using the username and password you've configured in etc/fmc-users.properties

 For more information about Fuse Management Console please
 visit: